Playing your First Games – Astra Militarum Getting Started – Part 7

 Remember there are the Astra Militarum Datacards too that can be very useful as reminders.
 Or you can make your own.
 There are a lot though to have spread out over the battlefield.
 So I tend to select a handful before the game and have them near me for the odd glance over.

 I also make a note of any Stratagems I’m likely to forget but that can be very handy.
 I also note their cost.

-It’s opponent’s you can glance at during your opponent’s movement phase to remind yourself of those all important tricks you have.
+It’s something you can glance at during your opponent’s movement phase to remind yourself of those all-important tricks you have.

 Well, you can’t practice rolling a six.
 But you can practice using your force and getting used to it.
 Warhammer 40K is most certainly not a game of chance.
 There are elements of the game that are left completely to the dice of course.

 There are a lot of decisions to be made in order to improve your chances of rolling the right dice at the right time.
 I’d much rather roll 8 dice needing a 3+ then 4 dice needing a 5+.

 The more you play the more you’ll remember.
 Remembering what to use and when can be the difference between a crushing defeat and a glorious victory.

 Do you have any tips for improving your game when starting out?

 Get in touch